yangtseng/T_cell_exhaustion/README.md

 # **TcExh_code**

-The scripts that are used for analyzing datasets in the paper: [title] ([link])
+The scripts that are used for analyzing datasets in the paper: [Transcriptional dynamics of CD8+ T-cell exhaustion in immune checkpoint inhibitor resistance at single-cell resolution] (https://doi.org/10.1186/s12943-025-02468-7)

-Tumor-specific CD8+ T lymphocytes are crucial for anti-cancer immunity but can lose cytotoxic function in the immunosuppressive tumor microenvironment.
-Immune checkpoint inhibitors (ICI), like anti-PD-1 therapy, enhance and prolong anti-tumor T cell responses.
-Despite its widespread clinical use, resistance to ICI develops in some patients, characterized by the proliferation of exhausted T cell (Tex).
-Here, we establish two single-cell murine hepatocellular carcinoma (HCC) models to explore regulatory network in Tex with ICI resistance.
-We uncover distinct T cell compositions, including both early and terminal Tex subsets, following prolonged ICI treatment, and reveal the differentiation trajectory of Tex subsets.
-Finally, we not only identify transcription factor Runx2 and its downstream targets as contributors to T cell exhaustion in both models, but discover ICI response correlates to Runx2 level in human tumor-infiltrating lymphocytes.
-These findings elucidate Runx2 regulates T cell exhaustion in response to prolonged ICI treatment, influencing ICI efficiency, and suggest potential targets for combination therapy alongside ICI in HCC.
+Background
+Tumor-specific CD8+ T lymphocytes play a critical role in anticancer immunity but frequently become dysfunctional and exhausted within the immunosuppressive tumor microenvironment.
+Although immune checkpoint inhibitors can restore T-cell activity, resistance to these treatments remains a significant challenge.
+Therefore, understanding the transcriptional and regulatory mechanisms underlying CD8+ T-cell exhaustion is crucial for the development of effective therapies.

+Methods
+We developed two murine models of acquired immune checkpoint inhibitor resistance through prolonged anti-PD1 treatment.
+To gain insight into CD8+ T-cell exhaustion, we performed single-cell multiomics analysis, including both scRNA-seq and scATAC-seq, to capture gene expression profiles and chromatin accessibility.
+Moreover, we collected three external datasets to validate the results in silico.
+We further assessed the therapeutic potential of Runx2 through marker expression and cytotoxicity assays.

+Results
+Our single-cell analysis revealed distinct T-cell subsets, including early and terminally exhausted populations, along with their exhaustion trajectories.
+Runx2 was identified as a key transcription factor associated with CD8+ T-cell exhaustion in both models and correlated with immunotherapy response in clinical data.
+Additionally, functional marker expression and cytotoxicity assays demonstrated that inhibiting Runx2 improved CD8+ T-cell cytotoxicity.

+Conclusions
+These findings highlight the role of Runx2 as a crucial regulator of CD8+ T-cell exhaustion in the context of prolonged immune checkpoint inhibitor treatment.
+Targeting Runx2 may provide a novel strategy to overcome immune checkpoint inhibitor resistance and enhance therapeutic efficacy, offering promising avenues for combination therapies.

 The data used in these scripts can be found at [link]